Physics

 Supported rigid body shapes:

 For performance reasons, give priority to primitive physics shapes (boxes, spheres, capsules, cones and cylinders) over mesh shapes.
-Also, static meshes have much better performance than dynamic, kinematic and ghost.
+Also, static meshes have much better performance than dynamic, kinematic, or ghost meshes.

 create soft body